ZUMVU

 • Timber obtained from any other forest that is not on the lease.

-• Any other produce rather than timber, tendu leaves, and Scrap from any other forest
+• Any other produce, rather than timber, tendu leaves, and Scrap from any other forest

-• Filed in Challan 281, TCS Amount is required to be paid within a week from the final day of the month in which tax is expected to be collected.
-Furthermore, Form 27D also issues TCS Certificate for the buyers.
+• Filed in Challan 281, the TCS Amount is required to be paid within a week from the final day of the month in which tax is expected to be collected.
+Furthermore, Form 27D also issues a TCS Certificate for the buyers.

 Form 27Q: